IoT Application Development Company

 End-to-end IoT platforms connecting device hardware, data pipeline, and application layer into a single operational system.
 Device provisioning and certificate-based authentication via AWS IoT Core or Azure IoT Hub, MQTT message routing with quality-of-service guarantees (QoS 0 for fire-and-forget telemetry, QoS 1 for at-least-once critical events, QoS 2 for exactly-once high-stakes commands), time-series data ingestion at scale using InfluxDB or TimescaleDB, and the web or mobile application interfaces your operations team uses daily.

 Platform architecture designed for the specific failure modes of IoT systems: intermittent device connectivity handled by message persistence at the broker layer so telemetry sent during reconnection is not lost, device clock drift compensated by timestamping at the broker using server-side receive time when device clocks cannot be trusted, duplicate message deduplication using device-generated message IDs with Redis SETNX at the ingestion layer.
-TLS 1.3 mutual authentication (mTLS) between devices and the MQTT broker means only provisioned devices with valid certificates can connect -- not just any device that knows the endpoint.
+TLS 1.3 mutual authentication (mTLS) between devices and the MQTT broker means only provisioned devices with valid certificates can connect, not just any device that knows the endpoint.
 Each device certificate is unique and can be individually revoked without affecting the fleet.
 AWS IoT Core message routing rules forward messages to S3 (cold storage), InfluxDB/TimescaleDB (live dashboards), and Lambda/ECS (real-time alerting logic) simultaneously in a single pipeline step.
-Multi-tenant architecture for platforms serving multiple customers or industrial sites -- with tenant-level data isolation, customisable alert thresholds, and white-label dashboard options.
+Multi-tenant architecture for platforms serving multiple customers or industrial sites, with tenant-level data isolation, customisable alert thresholds, and white-label dashboard options.
 Every platform built around your specific hardware protocol (MQTT, HTTP, CoAP, LwM2M) and your operational workflow, not a generic IoT template that requires your process to adapt to the software.

 Device management

 Device registry with full lifecycle management: provisioning (generating unique device certificates at manufacture), status monitoring (connectivity state, last-seen timestamp, battery level, signal strength), and OTA firmware update management that delivers updates in staged rollouts to catch regressions before they reach the full fleet.
 Fleet-level dashboards show health status across thousands of devices, with drill-down to individual device telemetry for diagnostics.
-Alerts fire when devices go offline, report anomalous sensor readings, or fail a health check -- routed to the right team rather than flooding a shared inbox.
+Alerts fire when devices go offline, report anomalous sensor readings, or fail a health check, routed to the right team rather than flooding a shared inbox.
 Decommissioning workflows revoke device credentials and archive telemetry history when units are retired, keeping your registry clean and your security posture intact.

 Real-time data pipelines

-High-frequency data ingestion pipelines designed for the access patterns of time-series device data -- thousands of devices reporting every 10-60 seconds produces a different write load than a transactional database handles well.
+High-frequency data ingestion pipelines designed for the access patterns of time-series device data, thousands of devices reporting every 10-60 seconds produces a different write load than a transactional database handles well.
 MQTT broker integration (Mosquitto, EMQX, AWS IoT Core), message queuing via Kafka or AWS Kinesis for durability and consumer fan-out, stream processing with Apache Flink or AWS Lambda for real-time aggregations and threshold detection, and time-series storage in InfluxDB or TimescaleDB where queries like "average temperature per device per 5-minute window over the last 7 days" run in milliseconds.
 Data normalization transforms device-specific payload formats into a unified schema so analytics and alerting logic works regardless of which device type is reporting.
 Pipelines are designed to handle burst traffic from simultaneous device wake-ups without dropping messages.

 Operational dashboards and alerts

-Real-time dashboards designed for the operational staff who act on device data -- not for executives reviewing reports, but for the operations manager who needs to see which units are out of threshold right now, the fleet dispatcher watching 200 vehicle positions update every 30 seconds, and the field engineer diagnosing why one sensor on a production line has drifted.
+Real-time dashboards designed for the operational staff who act on device data, not for executives reviewing reports, but for the operations manager who needs to see which units are out of threshold right now, the fleet dispatcher watching 200 vehicle positions update every 30 seconds, and the field engineer diagnosing why one sensor on a production line has drifted.
 Live maps using Mapbox or Google Maps for location-aware fleet views, time-series trend charts for sensor reading history, threshold-based alert banners for exception queues, and configurable alert rules per device type, site, or operating condition.
 Alert routing sends SMS via Twilio, email, or Slack notifications to the right role based on severity and equipment type.
 Mobile-responsive dashboards let field teams access real-time status without returning to a desktop.

 Industrial IoT and SCADA integration

 Integration between modern IoT platforms and industrial systems that were designed before IoT was a category: SCADA systems (Ignition, Wonderware, Siemens WinCC), MES platforms, CMMS systems (IBM Maximo, SAP PM), and ERP backends.
-Legacy equipment communication via Modbus TCP, OPC-UA (the standard protocol for secure industrial data exchange between PLCs, SCADA systems, and cloud platforms), Profibus, and proprietary PLC protocols -- translated to modern MQTT or REST APIs so the data flows into your cloud platform without replacing operational hardware.
+Legacy equipment communication via Modbus TCP, OPC-UA (the standard protocol for secure industrial data exchange between PLCs, SCADA systems, and cloud platforms), Profibus, and proprietary PLC protocols, translated to modern MQTT or REST APIs so the data flows into your cloud platform without replacing operational hardware.

 Edge computing nodes (Raspberry Pi, industrial gateways from MOXA, Advantech, or Siemens SIMATIC) handle local data aggregation, protocol translation, and preprocessing in environments where cloud connectivity is intermittent (cellular in remote sites, satellite in offshore facilities) or where round-trip latency to the cloud is too high for real-time control loop decisions.
 Edge-to-cloud sync uses a store-and-forward pattern: data is persisted locally during connectivity gaps and uploaded in sequence when the connection recovers, so no telemetry is lost during outages.
 Predictive maintenance pipelines connect vibration, temperature, and current draw sensor data to maintenance work order triggers in your CMMS, surfacing equipment anomalies 24-72 hours before failure rather than after the unplanned downtime.
-Anomaly detection models trained on historical sensor patterns from your specific equipment identify the deviation signatures that precede bearing failures, motor overheating, and seal degradation -- with enough specificity to reduce false alarms that create maintenance fatigue.
+Anomaly detection models trained on historical sensor patterns from your specific equipment identify the deviation signatures that precede bearing failures, motor overheating, and seal degradation, with enough specificity to reduce false alarms that create maintenance fatigue.

 Connected product development